-- The views of important stakeholders.
-For example, if your customers are looking for more sustainable companies, you may want to strengthen the sustainability aspects of your policy. - Look at the environmental policies of similar retailers.
+The views of important stakeholders.
+For example, if your customers are looking for more sustainable companies, you may want to strengthen the sustainability aspects of your policy.

+- Look at the environmental policies of similar retailers.
 Do not copy their policies, but consider what you like or do not like. - The environmental policy should be short and clearly written; "fluff" may sound good, but it will muddy the desired outcome. - Environmental policies can include specific goals, for example, to reduce greenhouse gas emissions, implement zero-waste distribution centers, or provide greener products.
 Where possible, quantify the goals to make the policy more actionable and serious. - Make the statement realistic.
 Do not state that you will be an environmental leader, unless that is what you intend to do.

-You can use Tool 1-2: EMS Environmental Policy Questionnaire to evaluate your current policy or to develop a new one.
 Top management should sign-off on your environmental policy statement before it is finalized.